Our captive Whooping Cranes are laying eggs, wild cranes are building nests and incubating, and chicks are hatching – breeding season is here!

-A tradition at the International Crane Foundation is to follow our “Egg Score Card,” which tracks the Whooping Crane eggs from our captive flock and wild nests in Wisconsin.
+A tradition at the International Crane Foundation is to follow our “Egg Scorecard,” which tracks the Whooping Crane eggs from our captive flock and wild nests in Wisconsin.

-Wild Whooping Crane nests in Wisconsin (4/20/17)
+Wild Whooping Crane nests in Wisconsin (6/20/17)

 Note: Each crane is identified by a two-part number, with the second number identifying the hatch year.
 A “W” indicates that the crane was hatched in the wild.
 A “PR” stands for parent-reared, meaning that the bird was raised by adult cranes in captivity.

 12-11/5-11 – W1-17 – View our Facebook post on the first wild chicks of 2017!

 9-05/13-03 – W12-17

 PR20-14/37-07 – W15-17 – The first parent-reared bird to successfully hatch a chick!